veyon/docs/admin/reference.rst

 .. index:: Public key file base directory

 Public key file base directory
     The specified base directory contains subdirectories for each key name (e.g. user role) with the actual public key file inside.
-This allows to set individual access permissions for the subdirectories.
+This allows setting individual access permissions for the subdirectories.
 The public key files are placed in the corresponding subdirectory below the base directory on both creation and import.
 When loading the respective public key file for authentication the Veyon Server uses this base directory as well.

     **Default:** *%GLOBALAPPDATA%/keys/public*